Will AI Replace Office Machine Operators? A Role in Rapid Decline

 The Deeper Shift: Offices Are Going Paperless

 The theoretical exposure is 82% in 2025, with observed exposure at 43%.
 [Fact] By 2028, overall exposure is projected to reach 79% with automation risk at 82%.
-[Estimate] That convergence — where automation risk exceeds overall exposure — reflects the compounding effect of AI capability improvement and declining demand for the underlying work.
+[Estimate] That convergence — where automation risk exceeds overall exposure — reflects the compounding effect of AI capability improvement _and_ declining demand for the underlying work.
+It is unusual to see those two forces aligned this strongly in the same occupation, and it explains why the displacement projections are higher than for occupations facing only AI pressure or only structural shift.

 See detailed automation data for Office Machine Operators